dotnet/corefx/Documentation/project-docs/dogfooding.md

   Build    : 4c165c13bd390adf66f9af30a088d634d3f37a9d
 ```

 2. Our nightly builds are uploaded to MyGet, not NuGet - so ensure the .NET Core MyGet feed is in your nuget configuration in case you need other packages from .NET Core that aren't included in the download.
-For example, on Windows you could edit %userprofile%\appdata\roaming\nuget\nuget.config to include this line:
+For example, on Windows you could edit %userprofile%\appdata\roaming\nuget\nuget.config or on Linux edit `~/.nuget/NuGet/NuGet.Config` to add this line:
 ```xml
 <packageSources>
     <add key="myget.dotnetcore" value="https://dotnet.myget.org/F/dotnet-core/api/v3/index.json" />